trufflesuite/trufflesuite.com/src/tutorials/bundling-with-webpack.md

+<p class="alert alert-warning"><i class="far fa-exclamation-triangle"></i> <strong>Archived:</strong> This tutorial has been archived and may not work as expected; versions are out of date, methods and workflows may have changed.
+We leave these up for historical context and for any universally useful information contained.
+Use at your own risk!</p>

 [Webpack](https://webpack.github.io/) is a powerful module bundler that helps turn your code into static assets you can deploy to the web.
 With the [Truffle Solidity loader](https://github.com/ConsenSys/truffle-solidity-loader), we'll show you how you can use Webpack with your existing Truffle project.

 ## Intended Audience